 Thursday, August 28, 2014

 Is your blood sugar level higher than normal but not high enough for a diagnosis of diabetes?
 If so, you may have a condition known as pre-diabetes.
 Having pre-diabetes puts you at higher risk for developing type 2 diabetes.
 It also increases your risk for other serious health problems, like heart disease and stroke.

-About 33% of U.S. adults have prediabetes.
+About 33 percent of U.S. adults have prediabetes.
 That’s about 1 of every 3 people.
 And most people with prediabetes are not aware of their condition.

 Take the National Diabetes Prevention Program quiz and find out if you are at risk.
 If you do have pre-diabetes, research shows that doing just two things can help you prevent or delay type 2 diabetes:

-Unless they make lifestyle changes to improve their health, 15% to 30% of people with prediabetes will develop type 2 diabetes within 5 years.
+Unless they make lifestyle changes to improve their health, 15 percent to 30 percent of people with prediabetes will develop type 2 diabetes within 5 years.

 Certain risk factors make it more likely that you will develop pre-diabetes and type 2 diabetes.
 These risk factors include:

 Lifestyle change programs can help you reach these goals.
 One example is the National Diabetes Prevention Program, led by the CDC.
 Trained lifestyle coaches lead classes to help you:

 Visit CDC’s online registry to find out if a lifestyle class is being offered at this time in your community.